 Citing data is important because it:

-- Ensures you give credit to the individual or group who generated the data
+Makes sure you give credit to the individual or group who generated the data.

 Read our guide to citing data to find out what to include in data citations.